-This month I’m sharing my new Patriotic Envelope Pillow Covers I made using thrifted fabric.
+I’m sharing my new Patriotic Envelope Pillow Covers I made using thrift store fabric.
 It was a steal at only $1.50!

 Of course one of the least expensive ways to change den decor is changing out your pillows.
 Go here to see the envelope pillow covers I made last fall using men’s plaid shirts.

-First, get your measurements.
-I just lay my pillow down onto my work surface and measure across adding about an inch to each side for seam allowances.
+To get measurements from your current pillows, lay the pillow down onto a flat work surface and measure across adding about an inch to each side for seam allowances.

 Prior to pinning and sewing the front and back pieces together, you will fold over, iron and stitch the hem of the envelope pieces where you will insert the pillow.
 For a more finished look, you may like to fold it down twice.
 Be sure to press it flat with the iron prior to sewing.